dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 ## Host configuration values

-[WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder) provides methods for setting most of the available configuration values for the host, which can also be set directly with `UseSetting` and the associated key.
-When setting a value with [UseSetting](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder.usesetting), the value is set as a string (in quotes) regardless of the type.
+[WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder) provides methods for setting most of the available configuration values for the host, which can also be set directly with [UseSetting](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder.usesetting) and the associated key.
+When setting a value with `UseSetting`, the value is set as a string (in quotes) regardless of the type.

 ### Capture Startup Errors

 This setting controls the capture of startup errors.

 **Key**: captureStartupErrors
-**Type**: *bool* ("true" or "1")
+**Type**: *bool* (`true` or `1`)
-**Default**: Defaults to "false" unless the app runs with Kestrel behind IIS, where the default is "true".
+**Default**: Defaults to `false` unless the app runs with Kestrel behind IIS, where the default is `true`.
 **Set using**: `CaptureStartupErrors`

-When disabled, errors during startup result in the host exiting.
-When enabled, the host captures exceptions during startup and attempts to start the server.
+When `false`, errors during startup result in the host exiting.
+When `true`, the host captures exceptions during startup and attempts to start the server.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)